apache/activemq-artemis/docs/user-manual/en/rest.md

     described in [Consuming Messages via Pull](#message-pull).

 -   `msg-push-subscriptions`.
-This is a URL for registering other URLs you want the ActiveMQ REST server to push messages to.
+This is a URL for registering other URLs you want the Apache ActiveMQ REST server to push messages to.
 The semantics of this link are described in [Pushing Messages](#message-push).

 ## Posting Messages

 This chapter discusses the protocol for posting messages to a queue or a topic.
-In [ActiveMQ REST Interface Basics](#basics), you saw that a queue or topic resource publishes variable custom headers that are links to other RESTful resources.
+In [Apache ActiveMQ REST Interface Basics](#basics), you saw that a queue or topic resource publishes variable custom headers that are links to other RESTful resources.
 The `msg-create` header is a URL you can post a message to.
 Messages are published to a queue or topic by sending a simple HTTP message to the URL published by the `msg-create` header.
-The HTTP message contains whatever content you want to publish to the ActiveMQ destination.
+The HTTP message contains whatever content you want to publish to the Apache ActiveMQ destination.
 Here's an example scenario:

 > **Note**
 >